 Tracking and Technology

 Data-driven training produces better results.
-These devices provide actionable insights:
+Fitness tech selection has gotten complicated with all the options flooding the market, but these devices provide actionable insights:

 Fitness Watches ($200-800) – Garmin Forerunner series for runners, Garmin Fenix for multi-sport athletes.
 Apple Watch Ultra handles most activities well.
 WHOOP provides recovery-focused tracking without screen distraction.